oracle-livelabs/sprints/analytics/sprint-faw-change-incremental-data-load/sprint-faw-change-incremental-data-load.md

   ![Pipeline Parameters](images/pipeline-parameters.png)

-4. In the Pipeline Parameters, you have two sets of options: Global Parameters and Additional Settings.
-Global Parameters allows you to change things like the language, currency, exchange rate and the initial extract date.
-In this Sprint, we focus on the Incremental Execution Time in the Additional Settings section which is the setting we want to change.
-Go ahead and input the new **Incremental Execution time** considering you want it to be during non-business hours and click **Save**.
+4. In the Pipeline Parameters, you have three sets of options: Data Pipeline, Global Parameters and Data Refresh Schedule.
+In this Sprint, we focus on the **Data Refresh Schedule** which allows us to pick the interval for our data refresh from Daily all the way up to Yearly.
+We also have the option to select the Time and Timezone for the refresh.
+Go ahead and input when you want the Data Refresh to occur, considering you want it to be during non-business hours as a best practice and click **Save**.

-    >**Note:** The Time Zone is based on the user that is logged in and we will be changing the Incremental Execution Time based on this timezone.

   ![Change incremental update time](images/change-time.png)